 Regardless of whether or not you celebrate Valentine’s Day, we’re pretty sure you still have a favorite rom-com that you love to curl up on the sofa and watch.

 So, with love in the air, we thought we’d investigate which rom-com is most popular in which state.
-But this year, we’ve added TV shows into the mix to see where everyone’s getting their love and laughs from.

 Some states are rom-com crazy